The simplest way to use pivot point levels in your forex trading is to use them just like your regular support and resistance levels.

 If you see that a pivot level is holding, this could give you some good trading opportunities.

-If price was nearing a support level, you would buy and put your stop just below the level.
+- If price is nearing a support level, you could BUY and put your stop just below the level.

 In the chart above, you see that price is testing the S1 support level.
 If you think it will hold, what you can do is buy at market and then put a stop loss order past the next support level.